 - Groundworks ganger Udom-Titus Udom has achieved his NVQ levels 3 and 4.
-Udom joined VGC on ATC Crossrail, and is now a valuable member of our team on HS2 SCS east section, supported by labour manager Jana Romanova.
+Udom joined VGC on ATC Crossrail, and then moved to join our team on HS2 SCS east section, supported by labour manager Jana Romanova.

 - Pardeep Singh is a concrete ganger on HS2 SCS East.
 He has achieved his NVQ level 3 and is working towards level 4.

 - Henok Tsegaye has gained his NVQ level 3 and 4.
 He is a LANTRA marshal on HS2 for client SCS, having started his career with VGC as a plant and vehicle marshal.
 He’s also recently completed Mental Health First Aid (MHFA) England first aid training.

 - Gangers Conor McKeon and Jaswinder Singh, steelfixer foreman Stefan Mihai, site supervisor Liam Duggan, and carpenter chargehand Mark Gleeson achieved NVQ levels 3 and 4.
 Conor is part of our team working on HS2 west London for client SCS.

 - Streetworks supervisor Mark McMahon, who works on HS2 SCS west, gained his NVQ level 3.

 - Raducu Chioveanu achieved his NVQ level 3 and 4 certificates on the M4 project, where we’re supporting client Balfour Beatty Vinci JV.

 - Earthworks ganger on the M4 smart motorway Gigi Falcan passed his NVQ level 3 in February 2021.

 - Rakesh Jethva achieved his level 3 and 4 NVQ diplomas.
 Raketh has been working as a section foreman on Crossrail at Bond Street station for client Costain Skanska JV.

 - Bereket Kidane, a key influencer on Crossrail, gained his level 3 and 4.

 - Section foreman on Crossrail (Westbourne Park to Whitechapel for client ATC) Elton Cala achieved his NVQ level 6 Diploma in Construction Contracting Operations Management – equivalent to a bachelor’s degree.
 In addition, Elton was formally commended by the client for his part in achieving the build and delivery of the Paddington yard siding.